 But pet insurance doesn’t cover pre-existing conditions, and premiums also may be higher for breeds that are vulnerable to costly health conditions.
 The cost also goes up as an animal gets older, which is when many pets start having problems that require expensive treatments.

 And, as is the case for most types of insurance, if policyholders don’t use their benefits, they don’t get their money back.
 So, for example, if the pet owner opts for an accident and illness policy and the pet stays healthy for several years, the insurance bills could end up costing more than the vet bills.

 If you aren’t sure if pet insurance is right for you, it might help to look at how the cost would fit with your current finances.

 If money is tight, is there something you could or would give up in order to pay for a pet policy?
-A cash management account can help you manage your overall budget and determine if you can afford pet health insurance, or if you’d have to make some adjustments to make it work.
+A checking and savings account with SoFi can help you manage your overall budget and determine if you can afford pet health insurance, or if you’d have to make some adjustments to make it work.